muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Seeing this, made me feel a bit more a ease.

-"Hear Phanna drink this."
-I said as I lifted the bottle I was holding on to.
+"Here, Phanna, drink this."
+I said as I lifted the bottle I was holding.

-"I dont want to drink more matcha.
+"I dont want to drink more matcha?
 At least put some sugar and cream in."
 Phanna pouted

 "It's karma plant, stop calling it matcha or whatever."